 Are there any potential safety issues when purchasing reconditioned stairlifts?

-Further information can be found on the NHS website here.
+For further information, you can visit the NHS website here.